osg-htc/osdf-docs/docs/collaborators.md

     * how to find the groups that grant access to your namespace
     * how to give collaborators access to your namespace

-This guide is intended for users who manage a custom namespace in the OSDF, usually set up in coordination with the OSDF team.
+This guide is intended for users who manage a namespace in the OSDF, usually set up in coordination with the OSDF team.
 If you were not directed to this page by a member of the OSDF team, the following instructions likely do not apply to you.